We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This can happen from certain types of detergents that tend to irritate the skin.
 These include products with fragrances and dyes.
 When you wear a shirt that’s been washed with allergenic detergents, you could put your chest area and other parts of your body at risk for a breakout.

 Look for laundry detergents labeled as “hypoallergenic.”
-All and Seventh Generation create these types of products.

 Another key to keeping chest acne at bay is to wear clothing that is loose and non-irritating so that your skin can breathe.
 Tight clothing can trap dirt, bacteria, and oils that can develop into blemishes.
 Certain fabrics, such as wool, nylon, and spandex, can cause further irritation.
 Your best bet is to wear cotton clothing.